ysyk2021/how-to-stay-motivated-and-achieve-your-goals-in-the-workplace/src/chapter-10-1.md

-# Common Challenges in Staying Motivated and Achieving Goals

 In this chapter, we will explore some of the common challenges that individuals face when trying to stay motivated and achieve their goals in the workplace.
 Understanding these challenges is crucial in developing effective strategies to overcome them.
 Let's delve into the common obstacles people encounter and discover how to navigate through them.